jbestenlehner/mat1820_example/_sources/intro.md

 * communication of results.

-These skills are also highly transferable and will likely be utilised in your future endeavours, regardless of whether you decide to pursue a career in industry or academia.
+These skills are highly transferable and will likely be utilised in your future endeavours, regardless of whether you decide to pursue a career in industry or academia.
 Investing time in developing these skills at the start of your degree is the key to being successful and teaches you additional and highly asked after skills like:

 * problem solving skills,